Loic-Vanden-Bossche/HollyFilms/README.md

 # HollyFilms project
 ### Description

-HollyFilms is a project that I have created to provide a simple way to manage the movies that I have seen and share them with my relatives.
+HollyFilms is a project that I have created to provide a simple way to manage the movies and process large video files.

 ## Getting Started